Ajatt-Tools/FlexibleGrading/config.md

 * `remove_buttons` - Remove answer buttons.
 Only the corresponding intervals are visible.
 * `show_last_review` - Print the result of the last review on the toolbar.

-By default, answer buttons are removed.
+By default, answer buttons aren't shown.
 Press vim keys on the keyboard to grade cards.

 * `h` - Again
 * `j` - Hard